WHaffmans/webserv-tester/README.md

 - **Performance**: Load and performance testing
 - **Error**: Error handling and custom error pages

 > **Warning**: A lot of tests have been written with LLM and may contain some errors.
-Please review them carefully.
+Please **review tests carefully**.
 They could also be too permissive and return false positives.

-> **Warning**: Tests are relatively strict.
+> **Warning**: Tests are relatively **strict**.
 A lot of them are not asked in the subject.
 They are here to help you to implement a robust server.
 For example, the `InvalidConfigFileTests` ask for quite precise error log messages.

-## ⚠️ Controlled Testing Environment
-This tester is designed to run webserv in a controlled environment with the specific configuration file (`data/conf/test.conf`) and dedicated server files directory (`data/`).
+> **Warning**: This tester is designed to run webserv in a controlled **environment** with the specific configuration file (`data/conf/test.conf`) and dedicated server files directory (`data/`).

 ## 📊 Logging

 The framework provides detailed logging:

 - Console output: Concise test results with colorful indicators
-- Failed tests: Separate log files for failed tests with details
+- List of fails: Separate log files for failed tests with details
 - Log files: Detailed information stored in `logs/` directory
 - Test source code: For single test runs, the test source code is included in the logs for easier debugging